GoogleCloudPlatform/emblem/README.md

 ### Prerequisites

-To deploy Emblem, you will need 3 Google Cloud projects (ops, stage, prod) with billing enabled on each.
+To deploy Emblem, you will need:
+  * 3 Google Cloud projects (ops, stage, prod) with billing enabled on each
+  * A fork of this repo

 Your local host will need the following installed:
   * Google Cloud CLI
   * Terraform
   * Python3

 We recommend running through setup steps using Google Cloud Shell, which has the required softare pre-installed.
 The following will open Cloud Shell Editor and clone this repo: